onsip/sipjs.com/content/guides/receive-call.md

 ### Register A SIP User Agent

 In order to receive calls we need to create a registered SIP user agent, instead of an anonymous user agent.
-Instead of calling the `SIP.UA()` method without any parameters, pass in an configuration object that contains a `uri`, a `ws_servers`, and a `password`.
+Instead of calling the `SIP.UA()` method without any parameters, pass in a configuration object that contains a `uri`, a `ws_servers`, and a `password`.

 We will also remove `session.invite()`, so that our app stops making calls.